Oceania, c. 1200–1450 CE

 Wilson-Hokowhitu, Nālani.
 The Past before Us: Moʻokūʻauhau as Methodology.
 Honolulu: The University of Hawaii Press, 2019.

-Trevor Getz is a professor of African and world history at San Francisco State University.
-He has been the author or editor of 11 books, including the award-winning graphic history Abina and the Important Men, and has coproduced several prize-winning documentaries.
-Trevor is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.
+Trevor Getz Trevor Getz is Professor of African History at San Francisco State University.
+He has written eleven books on African and world history, including Abina and the Important Men.
+He is also the author of A Primer for Teaching African History, which explores questions about how we should teach the history of Africa in high school and university classes.

-Bridgette Byrd O’Connor holds a DPhil in history from the University of Oxford and taught the Big History Project and World History Project courses and AP US government and politics for 10 years at the high-school level.
-In addition, she’s been a freelance writer and editor for the Crash Course World History and US History curricula.
-She’s currently a content manager for the OER Project.
+Bridgette Byrd O’Connor Bridgette Byrd O’Connor holds a DPhil in history from the University of Oxford and has taught Big History, World History, and AP U.S. Government and Politics for the past ten years at the high school level.
+In addition, she has been a freelance writer and editor for the Big History Project and the Crash Course World History and U.S. History curriculums.

 Image credits